-di Clovis WHUTFIELD
+di Clovis WHITFIELD

 Connoisseurship has had a rough time, mainly because it is widely thought that there are alternatives to replace it.
 It is particularly challenging around Caravaggio as although some of the original owners were opposed to the copying of their pictures, it later became a free-for-all and the originality of the artist’ s perception was seen as a one of a reality that could be repeated, like a photographic frame.
 But although scientific analyses are very much part of a modern approach to what remains of an artist’s work it does not answer.all of the queries, and the experience of a genuine connoisseur has become if anything more important in recognising originals.
 And in other fields we must have seen that there are people who notice the flash of blue as the kingfisher passes the along the river that others miss, and a few who make the incredible intuitive insights that have been made by gifted scientists.